AcklenAvenue/competencies/QA/Documentation/Acceptance Criteria Comprehension.md

 ## Competencies

- - Explain .......

- - Be able to:
+- Is able to understand a short Given-When-Then scenario
+- Is able to understand an acceptance criteria for an specific scenario
+- Is able to add testing impact to a card and identify if target regression is needed.

 ## Evaluation
 When you feel that you have mastered the competencies above, and you're ready for an evaluation, please request a 30 minute meeting with the subject master listed on the badge.

-## Subject matter expert
+## Champion
 Kerlyn Bustillo  - Email: kerlynbustillo@acklenavenue.com

 ## Suggested Learning